 WordPress is one of the simplest, most popular and versatile content management systems available.
 It is best for beginners as anyone can quickly build a professional website with it.
 However, WordPress security is a very important aspect you need to keep in mind; everything from the plugins you choose to install, the themes you will install eventually and any other aspects that matter.
-Security is a very serious and ongoing process that you will always have to take care of.
+Security is an also very serious and ongoing process that you will always have to take care of.
 Here we will look at 10 ways in which you can easily enhance your WordPress security for a better experience.

 Tip #1 Always use Two-Factor Authentication